grafana/Grafana-Alloy-for-Beginners/README.md

 These components could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver teletry data.
 These set of instructions are known as a `pipeline` in Alloy.

 ### Each task/component could be further broken down into a detailed set of instructions.
 These subtasks/subcomponents are known as `blocks` in Alloy.
+Within blocks, you can further use attributes and expressions to give Alloy more information on what you would like it to do.

 <img width="729" alt="image" src="https://github.com/user-attachments/assets/ed8aa651-f522-45ea-9556-de943f4908f9" />